MeinFernbus — development of a web project

 - analizes accumulated data on delays that is necessary to adjust bus timetable.

 The system quickly handles multiple requests with large data sets.
-For its realization, we used Silex PHP-micro framework.
-It is lightweight, fast and has a minimal set of components to build good application architecture.
+For its realization, we used the Silex PHP-micro framework.
+It is lightweight, fast, and has a minimal set of components to build good application architecture.
 Silex can be expanded with help of the individual components of Symfony.

 By separating into different constituting parts, the total load is distributed to the individual components.
 This would facilitate the scalability of the system in the future, and gives flexibility in the power distribution of servers depending on the needs.